Up to 60% off sofas & mattresses — limited‑time deals.

 • Feel: plush

-• Support approach: zoned support for spinal alignment
+• Support: zoned support for spinal alignment

-• Adjustable base compatible: yes
+• Adjustable-base compatible: yes

-• Warranty: 10-year limited (retailer-listed)
+• Warranty: 10-year limited

 Review Score